bharitwal/WWCode-London/resources/devops/Git & Github/Session1 - Exercises.md

-Session 1  - Git and Github Excercises
+Session 1  - Git and Github Exercises
 ---

-The exercises have been designed to be complete in the given sequence.
+Questions have been designed to be completed in the given sequence.

 1. Create a local directory on your computer named `git-workshop` and initialize it to be managed by git.